 The exhibits covered 5,000 years of history, focusing on the peoples inhabiting Peru.
 The sections on sacrifice and death rituals were especially fascinating (I guess I have a morbid side).
 One of the most unique features of the museum was an erotic art exhibit.
 To keep this blog PG, I’ll refrain from showing photos of the works, but it was eye-opening to learn about ancient views of sexuality.

 On another afternoon, I visited Convento San Francisco in the city center.
 The monastery contains beautiful art and architecture, but it’s probably most well known for its underground catacombs.
-Photos weren’t allowed inside, which might be for the best.
-It was eerie to look at rows of hundreds of bones and skulls.
-It was enough to give even the biggest horror movie buff nightmares.
+Photos weren’t allowed inside, which might be for the best – it was eerie to look at rows of hundreds of bones and skulls.

 Although I didn’t know much about Lima before visiting, I had heard that it had excellent dining options.
 The food didn’t let me down.
 I never stopped thinking about my next meal during my stay.